wisroot-com/xnew/website/docs/manual/xnew.self.md

 ```

 ## scope issues
-In `xnew` arguments, `parent` can be omitted.
-However in some callback functions, appropriate parent xnode may not be set.
+In some callback functions, appropriate parent xnode may not be set.

-In such cases, the first argument should be set intentionally.
+:::note

-- appropriate parent is set
+In the following, appropriate parent is set.
-  In the following, other xnodes are created as children of `xnode1`.
+the xnodes are created as children of `xnode1`.
 ```js
 xnew(() => {
   const xnode1 = xnew.self;